-2. Recusal from Supervisory Matter Based Upon Borrowing Relationship.
+2. Recusal from Supervisory Matter Based Upon Borrowing Relationship

 A. Recusal Requirement.
-A covered employee may not participate in any supervisory matter involving an institution or any affiliate if the employee, their spouse or dependent child or a related entity4 is indebted to the institution or any affiliate.
+A covered employee may not participate in any supervisory matter involving an institution or any affiliate if the employee, his or her spouse or dependent child or a related entity6 is indebted to the institution or any affiliate.